Opening an Adult Day Care vs. Senior Home Care Business

 Pros of Senior Home Care:

-• Low Overhead: Without the need for a physical location, home care businesses have low startup costs.
+• Low Overhead: Without the need for a facility, starting a home care business typically involves minimal startup costs.

 Cons of Senior Home Care:

-• Staffing Challenges: Home care businesses rely on caregivers to deliver services.
-Recruiting, training, and retaining a quality team can be a challenge.
+• Staffing Challenges: Recruiting, training, and retaining quality caregivers can be one of the biggest operational hurdles.

 RELATED CONTENT: Why Entrepreneurs Should Consider Home Care